mytech-today-now/business_search/readme.md

 4. **Error Handling & Validation**
    - Overpass API requests use `try/catch` to log errors per category.
-   - ZIP code input is a plain text field with `pattern="[0-9]{5}"`.
-There’s no real geocoding fallback if the user enters an invalid ZIP.
-In a production version:
+   - ZIP code input is validated with `pattern="[0-9]{5}"` and geocoded using the Census Geocoding API:
-     - Integrate a simple geocoding service (e.g., Mapbox, Google Maps Geocoding, or a free USPS API) to translate any 5-digit ZIP to coordinates.
-     - Display a user-friendly error if coordinates are unavailable.
+     - When a valid 5-digit ZIP is entered, coordinates are automatically fetched.
+     - User-friendly status messages indicate success or failure of geocoding.
+     - If geocoding fails, the application falls back to default coordinates with a clear error message.

 5. **Performance & Rate Limiting**
    - The code imposes a 1,000 ms delay between Overpass queries to avoid Overpass server rate limits.